 7. Add a Few Of Your Favorite Things

 Do you collect comic books?
 Vinyl?
 Quentin Tarantino movies?
 Sports Memorabilia?… Find some cool vintage or limited-edition pieces to add value and character to the space.
 Nothing over the top.
 This is not a shrine.
-However, a few action figures on the shelf make for cool design.
+However, a few action figures and some sports man cave ideas on the shelf make for a cool design.

-I love this Bachelor Pad with just enough comic-bookness to keep it clever, not cluttered.
-Tour the whole studio here, it’s awesome.
+I love this Bachelor Pad with just enough comic-books to keep it clever, not cluttered.
+Tour the whole studio here, it's awesome.